in Mortgage Refinance from McLean MortgageUnaffiliated

 |Loan Amount||Up to $2,000,000|

-McLean Mortgage is a direct lender based in Fairfax, VA.
-The company was founded in 2008 and offers mortgage refinancing to borrowers in 9 states across the USA (and Washington, DC).
+McLean Mortgage is a mortgage refinance offering by McLean Mortgage, a direct lender based in Fairfax, VA.
+Founded in 2008, McLean Mortgage offers mortgage refinancing to borrowers in 9 states across the USA (and Washington, DC).

 What is the maximum loan term for a mortgage refinance via McLean Mortgage?

 The term of a mortgage refinance will determine the cost of your monthly payments.
 Longer terms will typically reduce your monthly payments but it will also increase the interest you pay.
 McLean Mortgage offers mortgages refinancing with terms ranging from 10 to 30 years.

 Does McLean Mortgage charge a mortgage origination fee?